mhuebert/maria/README.md

 [cljs-live](https://www.github.com/mhuebert/cljs-live) is a tool for bundling dependencies for the self-hosted ClojureScript compiler while including all of this extra information.
-Its general goals are:

-1. Determine _all_ necessary dependencies for a project
-2. Include precompiled javascript where possible (much faster than compiling from source in the browser)
-3. Include cached data from the ClojureScript compiler ('analysis cache'), to allow the compiler to make sense of precompiled data
-4. Put all of this information in a single, publicly available file for browsers to load
-5. Copy original source files to a publicly available directory, for Maria to access when looking up the source code for compiled javascript

-### Bundling dependencies

 ///\\\///\\\

-warning, cljs-live is not yet fully documented and tested. making changes here is not for the faint of heart.
+warning, cljs-live is not yet stable.

 ///\\\///\\\

+To update the live dependency bundles (which also updates sources for the `(source ...)` REPL command):

  1. Make sure planck is installed (this has been tested with version `2.4.0`)
- 2. Clone (git@github.com:mhuebert/cljs-live.git) into the same parent directory as maria
- 3. Compile maria in development mode at least once (via `lein dev` or one of the repl builds specified above in this readme)
- 4. In this directory (maria), run `../cljs_live/bundle.sh live-deps.clj` to update bundles.
+ 2. Run `lein build-bundles`

- Dependencies are specified in `live-deps.clj`; This is the file you would edit if you wanted to include new dependencies.
+ Dependencies are specified in `live-deps.clj`; This is the file you would edit if you wanted to modify or add dependencies.

- Bundles are written to `resources/public/js/cljs_bundles` and are checked into version control (this may change in the future as cljs-live stabilizes).
+ Bundles are written to `resources/public/js/cljs_bundles` and are checked into version control (this may change in the future as cljs-live stabilizes and we develop a better build process).